Eli-Keli/adk-crash-course/day_trip_agent/instructions.md

-# Part 1: Your First Agent - The Day Trip Genie 🧞
+# Part 2: Custom Tools - Weather-Aware Planner 🌦️

-Welcome to Part 1 of the ADK Crash Course!
-In this section, you'll create your first AI agent using the Google Agent Development Kit (ADK).
+Welcome to Part 2 of the ADK Crash Course!
+In this section, you'll learn how to create custom tools that extend your agent's capabilities.

 ## 🎯 What You'll Learn

-- How to create a basic AI agent with the ADK
+- How to create custom function tools
-- How to use built-in tools (Google Search)
+- How to call external APIs (U.S. National Weather Service)
-- How to run agents with sessions
+- How to integrate custom tools with built-in tools
-- Understanding the Agent-Runner-Session architecture
+- Best practices for tool docstrings and descriptions

 ## 📚 Learning Resources

 - **Codelab**: https://codelabs.developers.google.com/onramp/instructions
 - **ADK Documentation**: https://google.github.io/adk-docs/get-started/python/
-- **Notebook Reference**: Part 1 from `ADK_Learning_tools.ipynb`
+- **Notebook Reference**: Section 2.1 from `ADK_Learning_tools.ipynb`
+- **Weather API**: U.S. National Weather Service API (public, no key required)

 ---